Japanese whiting: Taxonomy and naming

-The Japanese whiting is one of 29 species in the genus Sillago, which is one of three divisions of the smelt whiting family Sillaginidae.
-The smelt-whitings are Perciformes in the suborder Percoidea.
+The Japanese whiting is one of over 30 species in the genus Sillago, which is one of five genera belonging to the smelt whiting family Sillaginidae, this family was previously considered to be part of the Percoidea, a suborder of the Perciformes.
+The 5th edition of Fishes of the World classifies the Sillaginidae in the order Spariformes.

 The species was first recognized and scientifically described by Temminck and Schlegel in 1843 based on a holotype taken somewhere along the Japanese coast.
 The species has often been mistaken for Sillago sihama, and erroneously been published under this name by a number of authors, the first being Steindachner and Döderlein in 1885.
 Studies into various aspects of the Japanese whiting's biology have also been incorrectly named as studies on S. sihama.

 The binomial and common name of the species refers to the country where the species was first described from; Japan, although its range has subsequently found to be much wider than just Japan.
 The species is locally known as Shiro-gisu in Japan and Chin-Sa-Suo in China.